Join Our Initiative Browse the Datasets Contribute a New Dataset

 Other Considerations for the Data Itself

-The dataset card template has sections for all the required and optional information.
-Here we discuss a few points.
+The dataset card template has sections for all the required and optional metadata.
+This section discusses the data in the dataset.

 Formats